 Tooth replacement options on the NHS

-Unfortunately, dental implants are only provided on the NHS in very rare circumstances.
-If it’s just a matter of personal preference, you’ll have to fund them privately, unless you get lucky with free implant treatment at a dental school or elsewhere.
+It is possible to get dental implants on the NHS, but only in very specific circumstances.
+If it's just a matter of personal preference, you'll have to fund them privately, unless you get lucky with free implant treatment at a dental school or elsewhere.

 How to replace a missing tooth cheap